pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 ## Introduction

-In this lab, we access the application *opdemo* and verify the successful migration of an offline on-premise domain. we also verify the loadbalancing between managed server pods.
-Later, we use WebLogic Remote Console, to verify the successful deployment of resources of test-domain in kubernetes environment.

 ### About WebLogic Remote Console

 The WebLogic Remote Console is a lightweight, open source console that you can use to manage your WebLogic Server domain running anywhere, such as on a physical or virtual machine, in a container, Kubernetes, or in the Oracle Cloud.
 The WebLogic Remote Console does not need to be colocated with the WebLogic Server domain.